Viju-DevOps/DevOps/README.md

 1. Access the server using SSH to identify and resolve connectivity issues.

  >Troubleshoot and resolve potential connectivity issues using SSH to access the server.
 Could you identify and address any issues hindering successful server access?
-Server IP, Username, and Password will be provided
+Server IP, Username, and Password will be provided.

 2. Determine the server's OS version, available disk space, memory usage, CPU details, and architecture.